House on track to raise debt ceiling and avert default, with Biden and McCarthy confident of passage

 House Democratic leader Hakeem Jeffries said it was up to McCarthy to turn out at least 150 Republican votes, two-thirds of the majority, even as he assured reporters that Democrats would supply the rest to prevent a default.
 In the 435-member House, 218 votes are needed for passage.

-As the tally faltered in the afternoon procedural vote, Jeffries stood silently and raised his green voting card, signaling that the Democrats would fill in the gap to ensure passage.
+As the tally faltered in the afternoon procedural vote, tensions rose as Jeffries stood silently and raised his green voting card, signaling that the Democrats would fill in the gap to ensure passage.
 They did, advancing the bill that 29 hard-right Republicans, many from the Freedom Caucus, refused to back.

 “Once again, House Democrats to the rescue to avoid a dangerous default," said Jeffries, D-N.Y.